Estimating Solvation Free Energies with Boltzmann Generators: Experiments

 \subsection{Solute size dependent free energy}

+In the first experiment, solute $A$, defined by a radius $\sigma_A$, is transformed into solute $B$ with radius $\sigma_B$.
+The size of $B$ is varied by adjusting the Lennard-Jones interaction radius over the range $\sigma_B = 2.0$--$4.5$~\AA, and the corresponding free energy is also evaluated as a function of temperature over the range $T = 100$--$140$~K. The radius of the second solute is set to $\sigma_X =3.0$~\AA~.

-In the first experiment, the size of solute particle $B$ is varied by changing the interaction radius of the LJ potential in the range $\sigma_B = 2.0 - 4.5$~\AA~ over a temperature range $T=100-140$~K. The base distribution for the flow model is sampled at $\sigma^0_B = 3.0$~\AA, $T^0 = 100~\mathrm{K}$ and all free energy differences are reported relative to this base state.
+The base distribution for the flow model is sampled at $\sigma_A = 3.0$~\AA, $T^0 = 100~\mathrm{K}$ and all free energy differences are reported relative to this base state.
 The reduced free energy differences as a function of $\sigma_B$ as obtained from MD+MBAR and the flow model are shown in Figure~\ref{fig:exp_grow}(c) for three different temperatures.
 At the reference temperature (top graph, $T=100$~K), the flow data shows excellent agreement with MBAR results.
 Most notably, even small free energy differences of less than 1~kJ/mol are accurately resolved.
 For higher temperatures, the flow needs to learn both a mapping of the solvent configuration with changing solute size $\sigma_B$ as well as temperature $T$.
 Over the investigated range, the free energy increases significantly with temperature while the change with solute size is much smaller and comparable at different $T$, as shown in the middle and bottom graph of Figure~\ref{fig:exp_grow}(c).
 At $T=120$~K and 140~K, the overall agreement remains very good.
 The flow accurately reproduces the qualitative trends and remains consistent with MBAR results across all $T$ and $\sigma_B$, with the largest deviations being less than 2~kJ/mol.
 Nevertheless, minor deviations are observed for these temperatures, consistent with very low observed sampling efficiencies (see Eq.~\eqref{eq:ess_kish}) below 1\%.
 Therefore, these results highlight the inherent difficulty of mapping equilibrium distributions of liquids onto each other, even when the mapping is only between different temperatures.
 This finding aligns with previous studies, which also report very low efficiencies when mapping distributions of different potential energy functions, even in cases where the potentials are very similar~\cite{coretti_learning} (see also Sec.~\ref{sec:flow_vs_mbar}).
+Importantly, these observations do not indicate that the estimator itself is biased, but rather that very small effective sample sizes can lead to biases in practice.